itrust-consulting/trespass-vm-enduser/README.md

 **sudo dpkg-reconfigure keyboard-configuration**

 # Importing the .ova file
-The .ova file for the virtual machine is available here: [https://www.itrust.lu/trespass-enduser.ova](https://www.itrust.lu/trespass-enduser.ova)
 We tested the import of the .ova file with VirtualBox v5.0.24.

-# Links
-## Virtualbox
-See [https://www.virtualbox.org/manual/ch01.html#ovf](https://www.virtualbox.org/manual/ch01.html#ovf) for more information on how to import in VirtualBox.
-Link to download VirtualBox: [https://www.virtualbox.org/](https://www.virtualbox.org/)

-## ReCAPTCHA
-See [https://www.google.com/recaptcha/intro/](https://www.google.com/recaptcha/intro/) for more information on reCAPTCHA

 # Steps to setup and access the trespass services
-1. Download ova file and save it on your disk;
+1. Download ova [file](https://www.itrust.lu/trespass-enduser.ova) and save it on your disk;
 1. Import the ova to your virtual machine system;
 1. Check that the interface of the virtual machine is set to a host interface (bridge mode) connected to a network where a DHCP server is running;
 1. Start the machine;